The Verdict - Would I Recommend OC-1?

 1) It seems to be slower to reach maximum filtering capability

 I can live with most of these.
-I believe that OC-1 needs a little more knowledge and control, and needs a closer adherance to flow rate and other parameters.
-By mid 2021, after some tribulations peculiar to my pool, I consider that OC-1 has reached comparison with sand in filtering quality, but I await the day when I need sunglasses to protect my eyes from the scintillating pool water.
+I believe that OC-1 needs a little more knowledge and attention, and needs a closer adherance to flow rate and other parameters.
+By mid 2021, after some tribulations peculiar to my pool, I am reasonably happy with the state of the pool water, but I await the day when I need sunglasses to protect my eyes from the scintillating pool water.

 I would not recommend OC-1 to anyone who is not, for whatever reason, able to spend some time and effort in setting up and managing their pool filtering system.
 For those who like a bit of a challenge then OC-1 is well worth considering.